The character sheet for the first generation's Pokémon

-- Jack of All Stats: Pretty well-balanced stats, except for Speed, with Crobat's being in the top 10 (not counting Mega Evolutions) in the game and gives it more of a lean toward Lightning Bruiser.
+- Jack of All Stats: Pretty well-balanced stats, though their Speed stat is pretty high.
 Crobat also is one of two Pokémon with the highest base stat totals of its type that isn't a Legendary or Mega Evolved (Tyranitar is the other).
 Granted, Poison doesn't have a dedicated Legendary (no, Arceus does not count)...

-- Magic Knight: Crobat has equally viable Physical and Special stats.
+- Magic Knight: Crobat has equally usable Physical and Special stats.
 Too bad they're both average.

 - Magikarp Power: Annoying as it is, Zubat is much, much weaker than its evolved forms.